ADMISSION POLICIES UPDATE

 In response to ongoing disruptions due to wildfires and the COVID-19 pandemic, we are making the following changes to our admissions process for the 2020-2021 application cycle:

 - We have extended our application deadline to October 1, 2020 at 11:59 PM EST. Applications must be in complete and verified CASPA status by the deadline in order to be eligible for review.

 - For standardized testing, we recognize that many tests have been cancelled or rescheduled.
 We will continue to recommend that applicants complete the GRE, MCAT, or PA-CAT, and will continue to accept scores from tests completed either in person or at home.
-However, we are no longer requiring completion of the GRE, MCAT, or PA-CAT in order for applications to be eligible for review.
+However, completion of the GRE, MCAT, or PA-CAT is not required in order for applications to be eligible for review.

 - For clinical experience, volunteer experience, research experience, and shadowing experience, we recognize that most applicants are unable to complete in-person hours right now.
 We will use discretion during the review process to take this into account; however, our existing recommendations for preparatory experience will remain in place.
 Please note that as always, our preparatory experience recommendations are not required, and we will review all applications regardless of prior experience.

 - For preparatory coursework, we recognize that most institutions have moved to online learning for the foreseeable future; many have also transitioned to a "pass/fail" or "credit/no credit" grading system.
 We will use discretion during the review process to take this into account; however, our existing recommendations for preparatory coursework will remain in place.
 Please note that as always, our preparatory coursework recommendations are not required, and we will review all eligible applications regardless of prior coursework.

 - For letters of recommendation, we will continue to recommend that applicants submit letters from at least three recommenders.
-However, we are no longer requiring three letters of recommendation in order for applications to be eligible for review.
+However, three letters of recommendation are not required in order for applications to be eligible for review.

 We will continue to monitor the situation and announce any updates on our website.
 If you have specific questions, please contact our admissions office at firstname.lastname@example.org.